digaloot/CS260/README.md

 ## Notes Specific to the Service Assignment
 1. Added the service folder, installed npm in it and added the index.js file.
 For now I just copied the one from Simon and will be modifying it as I go.
 2. I have the people page working.
 Now working on the login working with the API
+3. Login and Create User pages are working.
+Now moving on to dates.